 Watch Game of Thrones online in Canada

-If you're in Canada trying to watch Game of Thrones online then you're in luck as Crave will be showing the entirety of the new season on its release.
+If you're in Canada trying to watch Game of Thrones online then you're in luck as Crave will be showing the final episode on it's release.
 That means the same air time as the US, each week on Sunday at 9pm ET, 6pm PT.

-And if you haven't yet been able to watch the first episode, it is now available to watch on catch-up with Crave.
+And if you haven't yet been able to watch the first five episodes, they are now available to watch on catch-up with Crave.

 You can pay for Crave on a monthly basis or get an annual subscription.
 Unlike HBO, Crave doesn't seem to do trials but if you do pay for a subscription, they will throw in one free month.